JAI Featured Member/March 2025

 JAI BOARD MEMBERS

-Bill Aron, Isaac Brynjegard-Bialik, Anne Hromadka Greenwald, Gilah Yelin Hirsch, Sagi Refael, Doni Silver Simons, Hillel Smith, Ruth Weisberg, Cathy Weiss
+Bill Aron, Isaac Brynjegard-Bialik, Anne Hromadka Greenwald, Gilah Yelin Hirsch, Sagi Refael, Doni Silver Simons, Hillel Smith, Debra Sokolow, Ruth Weisberg, Cathy Weiss

 How to Become a JAI Member: JAI welcomes applications for membership from artists and arts professionals.
 For how to apply and to view the selection criteria click on Join JAI in the navigation links at the top or bottom of any page.
 Questions: contact JAI at admin@jaisocal.org